-High Century was incorporated in the PRC in 2001 and engages in investment holding in the PRC on behalf of the Company.
-The registered capital of High Century is \$4,595,000.
-Dr. Zhang and Li Wei, an employee of the Company, hold 80% and 20% interests in High Century, respectively.
+Beijing Century High Tech Investment Co., Ltd. (or High Century) was incorporated in the PRC in 2001 and engages in investment holding in the PRC on behalf of the Company.
+The registered capital of High Century is \$4.6 million.
+Dr. Zhang and Wei Li, an employee of the Company, hold 80% and 20% interests in High Century, respectively.